sonofmammon/python-fundamentals/HackerRank/String-Manipulation/Special String Again.md

     10

 **Explanation 1**
-The special palindromic substrings of `s = asasd` are `{a, s, a, s, d, asa, sas}`
+The special palindromic substrings of `s = abcbaba` are `{a, b, c, b, a, b, a, bcb, bab, aba}`

 **Sample Input 2**

     4
     aaaa
 **Sample Output 2**

     10

 **Explanation 2**
-The special palindromic substrings of  are
+The special palindromic substrings of `s = ab` are `{a, b, c, b, a, b, a, bcb, bab, aba}`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDAyMDAwNTQsLTY1NzI4MzQ4NywxOT
+eyJoaXN0b3J5IjpbLTExMDA4NDY1MzMsLTY1NzI4MzQ4NywxOT
 g1NjQ0ODc5XX0=
 -->